 There are also new revenue opportunities for OEMs on the commercial side.
 Today, when a business buys a truck to add to its fleet, that vehicle comes with a standard, non-updatable infotainment system.
 The business then buys additional, aftermarket hardware that attaches to the vehicle dashboard for functions such as logistics or navigation.
-Going forward, however, OEMs could develop applications that enable trucking companies to dispense with those additional pieces of hardware and simply download a logistics app.
+Going forward, however, OEMs could develop applications that enable trucking companies to dispense with were interested in overthe-air software updates for their in-vehicle infotainment systems were interested in access to real-time traffic and navigation updates were interested in access to nearby parking those additional pieces of hardware and simply download a logistics app.
 This creates an entirely new business model for OEMs.